-Kristin Jensen of the Book Traces project at the University of Virginia kindly took the time to answer questions from Sara Brumfield of FromThePage, and discusses their project and experience using the platform.
+Kristin Jensen of the Book Traces project at the University of Virginia kindly took the time to answer questions from Sara Brumfield of FromThePage, and discussed their project and experience using the platform.

 Book Traces is a collaborative web project aimed at discovering, cataloging, and preserving unique copies of 19th and early 2oth century books on library shelves.

 Jensen is a Project Manager with the University of Virginia Library where the Book Traces project is headquartered.

 Book Traces is an ongoing project dedicated to finding traces of historical readers in old library books, specifically the books in circulating collections at college and university libraries.